 - Swab the inside of your cheek, or

 - Ask you to spit into a tube.

 The blood sample is taken from a vein in your arm.
 An elastic band is wrapped around your upper arm.
 It may feel tight.
 You may feel nothing at all from the needle, or you may feel a quick sting or pinch.

-There is no pain while collecting a saliva sample.
-A trained person will be present to either collect the sample or watch you collect the sample.
+It is not painful to collect a saliva sample.
+Another person will collect the sample or watch you collect the sample.

 There is very little chance of a problem from having a blood sample taken from a vein.

 - You may get a small bruise at the site.
 You can lower the chance of bruising by keeping pressure on the site for several minutes.

 - In rare cases, the vein may become swollen after the blood sample is taken.
 This problem is called phlebitis.
 You can treat this by using a warm compress several times a day.

 Collecting a urine sample does not cause problems.